 Probably not.
 Most literary agents won’t represent authors of books for the academic market because they’re not profitable enough to be worth the agents’ time.
 And it’s extremely difficult to get a literary agent or publisher for a collection of poetry or short stories unless you’re already a well-published and/or award-winning writer.
 The good news, however, if you write poetry and/or short stories, is that it’s not that hard to start getting standalone poems and/or short stories published.
 You simply must be patient and persistent submitting your work to journals, anthologies, contests, etc. Poets, of course, often make wonderful essayists, short story writers, and novelists.
 And short story writers often expand one of their short stories into a novel, while seeking publication and awards for some of their individual stories.

 49. Can you help me get an agent for stage, TV, or feature film?

 Not exactly.
 Although some authors I’ve worked with have had their work adapted for TV, stage, and feature film, my main specialty is helping authors get literary agents, publishers, and book deals.
 That often leads to interest in the other areas, through the author’s agent or publisher.
 Most agents who represent books help authors with subsidiary rights including TV/film as well as English editions in other countries and international editions in other languages.
 Agents often partner with another agency (co-agenting or sub-agenting) with another successful agency to handle subsidiary rights.

 Simply scroll below and fill out the form!

-If you have a question that isn’t answered in the FAQ above, post it below.
-Your question and/or comment will be posted publicly, so if you want to remain anonymous, enter “Anonymous” in the name field.
+If you want to post a question, make sure it isn’t answered in the FAQ section above first.
+I’m not going to answer questions that have already been answered.
+Also, please note that your question and/or comment will be posted publicly, so if you want to remain anonymous, enter “Anonymous” in the name field.
 Either way, your email address will remain private and you’ll receive an email notification when a reply has been posted (usually within 48 hours).